looshua/trivia_tumble_bot/README.md

 2. Managing a session
 To enter the managing state, the admin needs to be an active admin of a session.
 The entry point to this conversation is `/zamanage`.

-When managing the session, the admin can:
+When managing the session, the admin can:\n
   a.
-Navigate between questions and rounds,
+Navigate between questions and rounds\n
   b.
-Open and close questions / reviews,
+Open and close questions / reviews\n
   c.
 Get scores and update scores

 Questions and reviews need to be open to enable answering by participants.